vrishankp/Texas-Holdem/README.md

 # Texas-Holdem
 Here is a simulation I made for Texas Holdem.
-This will display the freequency of winning a game of Texas Holdem with a certain hand ranking (from 1 being Pair to 9 being a Straight Flush).
+This will display the frequency of winning a game of Texas Holdem with a certain hand ranking (from 1 being Pair to 9 being a Straight Flush).
 In due time, I will update to be able to simulate more, such as see which hole cards have the highest winning percent.

 # Current Results (4 Player Game)